-The transition state has a high energy, making it very unstable.
-It can only exist transiently.
-The transition state spontaneously turns into the more stable product with lower energy.
-The enzyme will have a low affinity for the product and so the product is released.
+Since the transition state has a high energy, it is unstable and can only exist transiently.
+It spontaneously converts into the more stable product, which has a lower energy.
+The enzyme’s active site has a low affinity for this product, so it dissociates and is released.

-The rate limiting step in any reaction is its slowest step.
-It sets the pace for the entire reaction.
-After all, a production line can only be as productive as its slowest worker.
-In enzymatic reactions, the conversion of the enzyme-substrate complex to the product is normally rate limiting.
-The rate of this step (and therefore the entire enzymatic reaction) is directly proportional to the concentration of ES.
+The rate-limiting step of any reaction is its slowest step, and this is what sets the pace of the entire reaction.
+In enzymatic reactions, the conversion of the enzyme-substrate complex to the product is normally rate-limiting.
+The rate of this step (and therefore the entire enzymatic reaction) is directly proportional to the concentration of the enzyme-substrate complex.

-The concentration of ES changes as the reaction progresses.
-Therefore, the rate of product formation also changes over time.
-When the reaction reaches equilibrium (steady state) the concentration of ES (and therefore the rate) remains relatively constant.
+The concentration of the ES complex changes as the reaction progresses, and therefore the rate of product formation also changes accordingly.
+When the reaction reaches equilibrium (steady state phase), the ES concentration (and therefore the rate of reaction) remains relatively constant.

-When an enzyme is added to a lot of substrate, the reaction that follows occurs in three stages with distinct kinetics:
+When an enzyme is added to a substrate, the reaction that follows occurs in three stages with distinct kinetics:

 |Phase||Concentration of ES||Rate of product formation|

-The pre-steady state phase is very short as equilibrium is reached within microseconds.
-If you measure the rate in the first few seconds of a reaction (V0) you are actually measuring the steady state.
+The pre-steady state phase is very short, as equilibrium is reached within microseconds.
+Therefore, if you measure the rate in the first few seconds of a reaction, you will be measuring the reaction rate in the steady state.
 This is the rate used in Michaelis-Menten Kinetics.

-- Vmax – the maximum rate of reaction when all enzyme active sites are saturated with substrate
+- Vmax – the maximum rate of the reaction, when all the enzyme’s active sites are saturated with substrate.

-The plot of rate against concentration has the shape of a rectangular hyperbola.
-However, a more useful representation of Michaelis–Menten kinetics is a graph called a Lineweaver–Burk plot.
+This plot of rate of reaction against substrate concentration has the shape of a rectangular hyperbola.
+However, a more useful representation of Michaelis–Menten kinetics is a graph called a Lineweaver–Burk plot, which plots the inverse of the reaction rate (1/r) against the inverse of the substrate concentration (1/[S]).
 The equation used to generate this plot is given by:

 Clinical Relevance – Plasma Enzyme Assays

-Plasma enzyme assays can detect abnormal levels of enzymes in plasma.
-Levels may be abnormal due to leakage from damaged tissue or lack of functional enzyme production.
-The assay measures units of activity in a sample and so it will not measure non-functional enzyme.
+Plasma enzyme assays can detect abnormal levels of enzymes in the blood.
+The assay measures units of activity in a sample and so will only measure functional enzyme.

-If levels of an enzyme are raised it may indicate damage to the tissue that enzyme is normally found in.
+- If levels of an enzyme are abnormally raised, it may indicate leakage from damaged tissue that the enzyme is normally found in.

-If levels are low it may indicate that the enzyme is either non-functional, being produced slower or broken down quicker possibly due to a genetic abnormality.
+- If levels are abnormally low, it may indicate that the enzyme is either non-functional, being produced more slowly than usual or is being broken down quickly, possibly due to a genetic abnormality.